jccriado/basisgen/README.md

 #### The Standard Model EFT

 The SMEFT is defined in `basisgen.smeft`.
-Check the code the there to see a more complex example.
+See the code there for a more complex example.
 The script `examples/standard_model.py` makes use of this module.
-To obtain the dimension 8 operators in the SMEFT (with one generation),
+To obtain the dimension 8 operators in the SMEFT (with one generation), do:
-do:

 ~~~
 python standard_model.py --dimension 8